-I guess they really do have everything backwards in the Land Down Under, eh?
+I guess they really do have everything backward in the Land Down Under, eh?
 How come, you ask?
-Well, RBA Governor Glenn Stevens and his mates put on their Mountaineer costumers and decided to hike interest rates!
+Well, RBA Governor Glenn Stevens and his mates put on their Mountaineer customers and decided to hike interest rates!

 And now many forex junkies are asking, “What would motivate the RBA to pull a fast one on the markets?”

 As my forex minions told me, the RBA is racing against inflationary pressures–now at 2.8% in Q3.
 Australia’s growing public spending and private lending numbers have already boosted aggregate demand, and the rise in manufacturing demand from China, Australia’s largest trading partner, is also joining the inflation-friendly parade.

 Also, take note that the RBA doesn’t meet in January.
 And with signs that inflation is propping up, the central bank isn’t taking any chances!
 You see, even though inflationary measures have slowed in the second quarter, the RBA doesn’t want to see a repeat of the past.